nedbat/coveragepy/doc/config.rst

 one of these regexes is excused from being reported as a partial branch.
 More details are in :ref:`branch`.
 If you use this option, you are replacing all the partial branch regexes so you'll need to also supply the "pragma: no branch" regex if you still want to use it.
+The :ref:`config_report_partial_also` setting can be used to specify patterns without overwriting the default set.

 .. _config_report_precision: